What is Cytauxzoon felis?

 Infected cats often present with:

 Unfortunately, the disease progresses quickly and affected cats can die within 2-3 days without treatment.
+Although research suggests that some cats may survive acute infection to become subclinically infected and serve as reservoirs for the disease.

 Diagnosis of Cytauxzoon felis